usethisname1419/HTTPFTPSSH_Killer/README.md

 You can load proxies from a list using the `--proxies` flag.

 You can also use the `--tor` flag to route your requests through Tor.

+# FSKv2

+Uses the flag `-i` or `--iter` for number of tries per user name.
+V2 also retires once more if a connection is failed before moving on to next attempt

 ## Support